Ahmad al-Alawi: The Alawiyya

-The Alawiyya branch also spread as far as Damascus, Syria where an authorization was given to Muhammad al-Hashimi who spread the Alawi branch all throughout the lands of the Levant.
-During the year of 1930, Sheikh Al-Alawi met with Sheikh Sidi Abu Madyan of the Qadiri Boutchichi Tariqah in Mostaganem.
-They currently have the shortest chain back to Sheikh Al-Alawi.
-The current Sheikh of the Boutchichi's is Sheikh Sidi Jamal al Qadiri al Boutchichi.
+The Alawiyya branch also spread as far as Damascus, Syria, where authorization was given to Muhammad al-Hashimi, who spread the Alawi branch throughout the Levant.
+In 1930, Sheikh Al-Alawi met with Sheikh Sidi Abu Madyan of the Qadiri Boutchichi tariqah in Mostaganem.
+They currently have the shortest chain back to Sheikh al-Alawi.
+The current Sheikh of the Boutchichi is Jamal al-Qadiri al-Boutchichi.

-In the modern era, the Alawi-Ahmadi tariqah is one of two prominent Sufi tariqat in Sinai in Egypt.
-It is prevalent around Jurah and its surrounding areas, such as the areas of Shabbanah, Dhahir, Malafiyyah and Sheikh Zuweid.
+The Alawi-Ahmadi tariqah is one of two prominent Sufi tariqat in the Sinai Peninsula in Egypt.
+It is prevalent around Jurah and its surrounding areas, such as the areas of Shabbanah, Dhahir, Malafiyyah, and Sheikh Zuweid.